bsmith89/compbio-template/TEMPLATE.md

 This default recipe includes a script for rendering LaTeX math in attractive typeset.
-This should work
---- as long as there's an internet connection --- for either inline math ($\chi^2$, for instance) or blocks of math:
+This should work&mdash;as long as there's an internet connection&mdash;for either inline math ($\chi^2$, for instance) or blocks of math:

 $$
 \chi^2